CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

 ## The LUMI web interface has been released, 9.11.2023

-The brand new LUMI web interface has been released at [www.lumi.csc.fi](https://www.lumi.csc.fi) The LUMI web interface offers the same capability as the Mahti and Puhti web interfaces
+The brand new LUMI web interface has been released at [www.lumi.csc.fi](https://www.lumi.csc.fi)!
+The LUMI web interface offers the same capability as the Mahti and Puhti web interfaces.
-Read more in the [lumi documentation](https://docs.lumi-supercomputer.eu/runjobs/webui/)
+Read more in the [LUMI documentation](https://docs.lumi-supercomputer.eu/runjobs/webui/).

 ## Mahti web interface updated to release 2, 13.10.2023